-Under the Criminal Finances Act 2017, which came into force on 30 September 2017, businesses are now criminally liable if an employee or an associated person (an agent or another other third-party) facilitate tax evasion whilst providing services on their behalf.
+Under the Criminal Finances Act 2017, which came into force on 30 September 2017, businesses are criminally liable if an employee or an associated person (an agent or another third party) facilitates tax evasion whilst providing services on their behalf.

-The Act built on the existing Bribery Act 2010, which already deemed it a criminal offence for individuals or businesses to evade tax.
-Yet, the Act made it hard for the authorities to prove a business had been complicit in tax evasion, and the new legislation gets over this problem.
+The Act, built on the existing Bribery Act 2010, already deems it a criminal offence for individuals or businesses to evade tax.
+Yet, the Act made it hard for the authorities to prove a business had been complicit in tax evasion, and the new legislation got over this problem.

 What's the maximum tax evasion penalty in the UK?

 Violating the Criminal Finances Act 2017 can have crippling consequences for an organisation.
 The penalty for tax evasion can be anything up to 200% of the tax due and may even result in jail time.

 For example, income tax evasion can result in 6 months in prison or a fine of up to £5 000, with a maximum of seven years or an unlimited fine.
 Evasion of VAT carries similar punishment, though it could result in a £20 000 fine.
 While cheating public revenue has a maximum penalty is life in prison or an unlimited fine.